926th Wing: Move to Nellis Air Force Base

 The 2005 Base Realignment and Closure Commission identified the 926th Fighter Wing for inactivation, with personnel and aircraft relocating to four bases.
 The damage caused to Naval Air Station Joint Reserve Base New Orleans by Hurricane Katrina in 2005 accelerated the process from two and a half years to nine months.
 By the spring of 2006, the wing's A-10s were transferred to the 442nd Fighter Wing at Whiteman Air Force Base, Missouri, and the since inactivated 917th Fighter Group at Barksdale Air Force Base, Louisiana, while logistics readiness support moved to Buckley Air Force Base, Colorado.

-In October 2007, the 926th Group headquarters was moved to Nellis Air Force Base, Nevada.
+In October 2007, the 926th Group headquarters moved to Nellis Air Force Base, Nevada.
 With the growth of the Air Force Reserve Command support to the USAF Air Warfare Center, the 926th Group was redesignated the 926th Wing on 5 December 2014.
 At the same time, two Operations Groups were activated to command the thirteen associated reserve squadrons.